BaronSam3di/Groovey-developer-Course/README.md

 # Groovey-developer-Course

 - Optionally typed language for the Java Platform.
+IT was designed to build on top of Java, not replace it.]
 - Inspired by Python, Smalltalk
 - The groovy Compiler can compile Java
 - Powerful feature such as Closures, Builders,